Collection Development Policies & Strategies

 To these ends, the Libraries strives to ensure that licensing agreements are evaluated against several criteria, including but not limited to:

 ● contracts must conform to all applicable laws of the State of New York;

-● licenses for journals must allow for inter-library loans (ILL) without restrictions on electronic provision or geographic boundaries (i.e., must allow for international ILL);
+● licenses must allow for inter-library loans (ILL) without restrictions on electronic provision or geographic boundaries (i.e., must allow for international ILL);

 ● must not contain confidentiality clauses or other restrictions on sharing information about pricing and terms with stakeholders and external parties;

 ● vendors must ensure their products protect the privacy of our patrons;

 ● must not restrict Fair Use under United States Copyright Law;

 ● authorized users include Columbia's students, faculty, researchers, visiting scholars, staff, walk-in, and other authorized users across all Columbia University locations;